evansj/uk-train-departure-display/README.md

 # Balena UK Train Departure Display (next train indicator)

+Enhanced from the original with:

+* smooth pixel-based scrolling
+* 55FPS+ with a Raspberry Pi W
+* Horizontally centered digits in the clock so each digit stays within a fixed cell
+* The display doesn't blank whenever new data is loaded
+* Data refreshed in a background thread

 ![](assets/sample.jpeg)

 A set of python scripts to display replica near real-time UK railway station departure data on SSD1322-based 256x64 SPI OLED screens.
 Uses the publicly available [Transport API](https://www.transportapi.com/).
 This project has been developed and simplified based on the work of [others](#credits) to run on the [balenaCloud](https://balena.io/cloud) platform.